rmuit/PracticalAfas/README.md

   RestCurlClient::callAfas() either returns a JSON string or throws exceptions.

-- Otherwise, use Connection::getData() (which wraps around the SOAP or REST client) for everything except UpdateConnectors, if you e.g.
+- Otherwise, use Connection::getData() (which wraps around the SOAP or REST client), if you e.g.
   * do not like the structure of the filter arguments in the REST calls (including the fact that there are numeric codes for operators)
   * want array data returned
   * want to be able to change between the REST and SOAP APIs, for some reason
+  * like having things like default values filled automatically when inserting new objects through an Update Connector.

 We'll first discuss the clients and give call examples for comparison purposes with the Connection.
 You can skip these, unless you're curious about the